How to nominate

 Please note that this medal is open to nominations for a team as well as for an individual.
 No more than four contributors can be named as team leaders but the contribution of others may be acknowledged.

-Please note: The successful recipient is required to undertake an all-expenses-paid public lecture tour in the year following the award.
+The successful recipient(s) will be required to take part in a national public programme in the year following the award.

 Please also review general criteria that apply to all Royal Society Te Apārangi medals and awards.

-Nominations may be made by any person.
+Nominations may be made by any person, other than the nominee.
 The Royal Society Te Apārangi's Academy Executive Committee reserves the right to decline any nomination.

 Nominations are to include one set of the following:

-Publications should include the names of all authors (Initials and Surname) and the full title of the journal in which a paper is published.
+- Publications should include the names of all authors (Initials and Surname) and the full title of the journal in which a paper is published.
 Abbreviations should not be used.